 Call for Proposals

-Thank you for your interest in presenting at Innovations 2020.
-The call for proposals is now closed.
+Thank you for your interest.
+The Call for Proposals is now closed.

 Presentation Submission Criteria

 In order to present at the Innovations Conference, you must

 - be employed by a community college or not-for-profit university, or

 *Sponsor proposals must include at least one community college co-presenter to speak to the success of your partnership.

 Benefits of Presenting